 Coeliac New Zealand suggests f you know you have Coeliac Disease and you’re eating a strict gluten-free diet, you can expect that your chances of getting pregnant, staying pregnant and birthing a healthy baby are similar to other women without Coeliac Disease.

 If you think you have symptoms of Coeliac Disease, Teresa suggests the first step is a simple blood test that your GP or fertility specialist can order.
 She adds, “You must be regularly eating gluten for this test to be able to pick up if you have Coeliac Disease.”

 Coeliac New Zealand is a great resource for New Zealand specific information about Coeliac Disease.
 They offer an online test here as a self-directed starting point.

-Teresa O’Sullivan is joining the team at Repromed as our in-house dietitian from March 2020.
+Teresa O’Sullivan joined the team at Repromed as our in-house dietitian in 2020.
 If you’re interested in booking a time to chat with Teresa, please contact us.

 Here at Repromed, we’re here to help!
 We’re proud to provide fertility treatment with heart.
 We’re based in Auckland, and both public and private treatment is available and all are welcome.
 Contact us to book a free 15-minute phone consultation with a fertility doctor free of charge to learn more about your options.
 Email or call 0800 483 105 to book.

 Individual results may vary dependent on your personal circumstances.